IceBerge421/markdown-cv/index.md

 ### Accepted Manuscripts in Process

 <div class="item" id="pubs" markdown="1">

-**PS Berge**.
-(Forthcoming April 2025).
-Anti-Games, Fantasy Consoles, and the Rise of Speculative Game Development on itch.io. *Proceedings of the Foundations for Digital Games Conferences.* (Accepted for publication).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming May 2025).
 Un-Moving Play and the End of Time: Code Injections and the Trans Abrogation of Media Objects. *Journal of Cinema and Media Studies.* (In press).